Lead supervisor: Dr Michelle Carey (Statistics UCD)

 A candidate must have reached a minimum of an upper second class degree or equivalent in a relevant honours Bachelor’s degree.
 In a significant number of cases, a Master’s degree will also be required.
 All applicants are required to demonstrate a high level of competence in the English language.
 Applicants who have not undertaken their undergraduate degree / Master’s degree through English must provide evidence of their English proficiency by achieving a minimum standard in a recognised English language test such as IELTS.
 Applicants should have experience or an interest in functional data analysis, time-series modelling, and multivariate analysis.
 Interest in computational statistics and statistical programming will also be of benefit.
 Applicants should have a numerate undergraduate degree, and an MSc in Statistics is highly desirable.

-The starting date is May 1st, 2020.
+The starting dates are either May 1st, 2020 or 1st September 2020.
 The fellowship covers PhD fees (fully covered for EU students and partially covered for non-EU students) and attracts a tax-free stipend averaging €18,000 per annum for four years.
-An application consisting of a cover letter, curriculum vitae (including the names and contact details of three referees) and scanned copies of relevant academic transcripts should be sent to Dr Carey (email@example.com) by 5 pm February 30th 2020.
+An application consisting of a cover letter, curriculum vitae (including the names and contact details of three referees) and scanned copies of relevant academic transcripts should be sent to Dr Carey (firstname.lastname@example.org) by 5 pm March 30th 2020.
 Late applications will not be considered.